Allen-Tanaka/wireframing/README.md

 - **Version Control:** Built-in version history helps teams track changes and revert to previous states if needed.

 Figma’s intuitive interface, powerful collaboration features, and robust prototyping tools make it an excellent choice for both beginners and experienced designers working on wireframes and prototypes.

+## Benefits of Wireframing in Software Development

+Wireframing offers significant advantages throughout the software development lifecycle by providing a clear visual guide for both design and implementation.
+Key benefits include:

+- **Guiding the Design Process:** Wireframes translate abstract ideas into concrete visuals, helping teams align on layout, navigation, and functionality before development begins.
+For example, by mapping out the structure and content placement early, teams can ensure the final product meets user needs and business goals.

+- **Facilitating Communication:** Wireframes serve as a common language between designers, developers, and stakeholders.
+They reduce misunderstandings by making requirements and expectations visible.
+For instance, a wireframe can clarify where navigation menus or call-to-action buttons should be placed, ensuring everyone is on the same page.

+- **Identifying Usability Issues Early:** By visualizing the user experience, wireframes help teams spot potential usability challenges before any code is written.
+This allows for quick iterations and improvements, saving time and resources later in the project.

+- **Supporting Iterative Development:** Wireframes make it easy to experiment with different layouts and features, fostering a user-centered approach.
+Teams can quickly gather feedback and refine designs, leading to more effective and user-friendly solutions.

+Overall, wireframing streamlines the transition from concept to prototype, improves collaboration, and helps deliver high-quality software that addresses real user needs.